hackle/blog-rust/raw/state-monad.md

 So `State s` is a proper monad, bravo!
 What does that mean for the example?

-It certainly prompts the refactoring below.
+First, it prompts the refactoring below.
 I've suffixed the names with `M` to indicate the monad usage.

 ```haskell
 greetM :: Name -> State GState Greeting